IBM-Cloud/weather-company-data-demo/README.md

   $ cf restage twctestapp
   ```

 Congratulations!
-You now have your very own instance of Insights for Weather running on Bluemix.
+You now have your very own instance of the Insights for Weather demo app running on Bluemix.

 ## Run the app locally
 1. Create a Bluemix Account.
 You will need this account to create a Insights for Weather service and grab the credentials later on.